What You Need to Know About Allowing Pets Into Your Charleston Rental

 Currently, only miniature horses and dogs qualify for service animal positions and protections.
 If you have a tenant approaching you about their "service snake," you just might smell a rat!

-"Therapy" animals are another emerging class—but they require official documentation that is easy to fake.
+"Therapy" animals are another emerging class — but they require official documentation that is easy to fake.
 Be aware that the government is now investigating suppliers of these fake certificates.
-Tread carefully when it comes to "therapy" animals, and involve your legal counsel when in doubt.
+However, tread carefully when it comes to "therapy" animals, and involve your legal counsel or a property manager when in doubt.

-Need more advice?
-You can always reach out to the property management experts at Charleston Property Company to help you make smart decisions about allowing pets into your Charleston investment home!
-We don't play around when it comes to protecting your investment.
-Contact us today!
+However, if you're not sure what's best for your properties, you can always reach out to our property management experts at Charleston Property Company.
+We're here to help you make smart decisions about allowing pets into your Charleston rental property!
+Contact us today.

 CONTACT US